Rchou97/rchou97.github.io/_portfolio/96-Restaurant-Analytics.md

 After he managed to set up the first version, he was able to run the application locally in Flask.
 It was time for me to step in and create new data sources, create automated data pipelines and set up a platform for deployment.

+**Note**: This page will get updated along the way due to new insights and updates towards the application.

 Design
 ------
 The following tooling has been used for designing, managing and deploying the app and ETL services: